anthony-wss/slamkit/example_arc/README.md

-# ARC-Easy Text-Only SFT Training Example
+# [Deprecated] ARC-Easy Text-Only SFT Training Example

 This directory contains a complete example of training and evaluating a text-only SFT model on the ARC-Easy dataset using SlamKit.